Below is a list of Will County offices and how services are being provided during the Covid-19 pandemic.

-County Board –All committee meetings and board meetings are available through the Webex platform.
+County Board –All committee meetings and board meetings are available through the WebEx platform.
 Meeting links are posted on the county board website at www.willcountyboard.com/meetings.
 Call the county board office at (815) 740-4602 or email email@example.com for additional information.

 Marriage and civil union licenses must be issued in person, but by appointment only.
 All vital records – birth, marriage, and death certificates – may be obtained online, by phone, or through the mail.
 For more information on any services, call (815) 740-4615 or visit the website: www.thewillcountyclerk.com.

-Court Services/Circuit Clerk’s Office -– The Circuit Clerk's office is open to the public.
+Court Services/Circuit Clerk’s Office -– Circuit Clerk's office is open to the public.
 Court Services are limited per order of the Chief Judge.
 Visit the website for changes to court schedules: www.circuitclerkofwillcounty.com or call (815) 727-8592.

 Executive Office – closed to the public.
-Call (815) 774-7480 for assistance or information.
+Call (815) 774-4601 for assistance or information.

 Health Department – The Will County Health Department has moved into its new main building at 501 Ella Ave., but staff members are not yet able to welcome the general public fully into the new building, as well as their Bolingbrook, 323 Quadrangle Drive, and Monee, 5601 W. Monee-Manhattan Road, locations.

 WIC services are being conducted curbside; clients should call (815) 727-8524 ahead of time.
-Clients are also asked to call (815) 740-8143 for an immunizations appointment with adults coming alone and only one child being scheduled per visit.
+Call (815) 740-8143 for an immunizations appointment with adults coming alone and only one child being scheduled per visit.

 The Community Health Center locations at 1106 Neal Avenue in Joliet, and 323 Quadrangle Drive, Suite 335 in Bolingbrook, will continue to see patients.
 If patients do not have an appointment, they are asked to call (815) 727-8670 ahead of time.
-They will be screened at the door and evaluated on whether or not an appointment is deemed necessary for that day.
+They will be screened at the door, and evaluated on whether or not an appointment is deemed necessary for that day.

 Call the Will County Health Department COVID-19 Hotline, (815) 740-8977, for general information about Coronavirus.
 New information and guidance are added daily, so visit www.willcountyhealth.org, www.cdc.gov, and www.dph.illinois.gov.